byt3ingbit/byt3ingbit.github.io/index.md

 # Introduction

-Welcome to my page,  this ia a collection of projects that I find interesting and potentially useful in life.
+Welcome to my page,  this is a collection of projects that I find interesting and potentially useful in life.
 Feel free to explore.

 ## Index of Pages
 [Abusing modprobe path](./modprobe_path.html).